Kitchens with splashbacks, upstands or tiles. Which is best?

 The great thing about tiles is they come in a vast range of colours, shapes and sizes.
 And you don’t have to stick to a single colour either.
 You can mix and match to create unique designs and add a very personal touch to your kitchen.

 They’re very practical too.
 Ceramic and porcelain tiles, in particular, are non-porous, making them stain-resistant.
+Tiles generally handle heat well, making them a great choice for behind a hob.
 But be careful if you choose a stone tile, such as slate, marble, granite or travertine, as they often need to be sealed to protect them from stains.

 All the worktops at SEH Interiors come with the option of adding matching upstands or splashbacks.
 If you need help choosing your perfect worktop and upstand or splashback combo, please get in touch.